mybonk/mybonk-wiki/baby-rabbit-holes.md

 - `$ sudo ufw enable`: In case `ufw` is not running (check with sudo `ufw` status).
 - `$ netstat -ano`: See what ports are open and what processes uses to them.

+## Network / ports

+Check all listening ports with process info: ss -tlnp
+  - -t = TCP ports
+  - -l = listening ports only
+  - -n = show port numbers (not service names)
+  - -p = show process using the port

+  Or the older netstat command:
+  netstat -tlnp

+  Check a specific port:
+  ss -tlnp | grep :9735

+  Check what ports a specific process is using: lsof -i -P -n | grep bitcoind

+  The ss command is the modern replacement for netstat and is generally faster.

 ## partitions / filesystems

 ![alt text](docs/img/various/linux-filesystem-hierarchy.png)